 Canvas Camping Out

 By Balloch, Lomond Woods Holiday Park offers tourer or chalet accommodation but sadly no tent camping.
-Bankell Farm Camping and Caravan Site further on near Milngavie gives campers a warm, friendly welcome.
+Ardoch House near Strathblane also offers camping facilities in the grounds of the hotel.
 Many of their customers use the site to start their trek on the West Highland Way, so they're well prepared for walkers!
 Auchengillan Outdoor Centre near Blanefield caters for badged or organised young people's groups (Brownies, Guides, etc.) so if you're part of an organised event, book them up.
 A new campsite has opened up near Twechar but booking is essential as it's small yet perfectly suited to walkers and cyclists.
-Spoke'n'Boot offer warm camping pods near Falkirk.
+Spoke'n'Boot offer warm camping pods near Falkirk, while The Wheel campsite offers camping and caravans not far from the Falkirk Wheel.
 Loch House Farm Caravan Park is a small family-run site that welcomes backpackers, and Beecraigs Country Park also offers camping with tents but only in the summer season.
 Further east you are spoiled for choice with a good selection of sites, mostly based near the coast.
 Prestonpans, Seton Sands, Aberlady, Dirleton and North Berwick all provide camping opportunities, and the sites are hyperlinked below.
 Finally, at the end of your journey, Dunbar offers a choice of sites to pitch at and enjoy your celebratory glass.

 Caravans and Motorhomes

 Bringing your own home to accompany you on the route is an excellent way to explore the route and its surroundings.
-There are many suitable sites along the John Muir Way which we've listed here, but they are also outlined in the accommodation listings for each route section.
+There are many suitable sites along the John Muir Way, which we've included in the list of campsites above.
+You'll also find sites included in the accommodation listings for each route section, where available.
 Let us know if we've missed something out!

 Castles, Towers and Scottish Estates

-Take your pick from Scotland's best high-society living near the John Muir Way.
-Travelling from Helensburgh, Cameron House on the shores of Loch Lomond can offer you an amazing overnight experience.
-On the next leg of the route, Strathblane Country Hotel offers you elegant surroundings and outstanding personal service in a superb setting beneath the Campsie Fells.
-Your next overnight extravaganza awaits at Glenskirlie House and Castle by Banknock.
-Near Edinburgh, Dundas Castle and Hopetoun House can give you history, tranquility and luxury right on the doorstep of the bustling city.
-Further east, Fenton Tower and Gosford at Gullane all offer exquisite, 5-star luxury accommodation in period dwellings.
+Take your pick from Scotland's best luxury living near the John Muir Way.
+Travelling from Helensburgh, Cameron Lodges on the shores of Loch Lomond can offer you an amazing overnight experience.
+Near Edinburgh, two luxury B&Bs on the historic grounds of Hopetoun House can give you tranquillity and comfort right on the doorstep of the bustling city.
+Further east, Fenton Tower offers 5-star luxury accommodation in a uniquely restored 16th century castle.
+You'll also find luxurious options within a short taxi ride of the route, such as Carberry Tower near Musselburgh.